frangr/frangr.github.io/README.md

 unsigned char keycode = *((unsigned char*)0xF81BA1);
 ```
 ## Debug Value Port
 The Debug Value Port allows you to log a value in the browser console, for debug purposes.
-Writing a value to its address will cause the value
+Writing a value to debug port value address will cause the value
 to be printed in the browser console through console.log().
 ```
 unsigned char dvp1 = 50;